 When you think of colonise, we often have images of forced entry as conducted by Britain and France.
 The Chinese government is taking a different route to Africa, making back door deals with corrupt officials leaving very little benefit to the people directly.
 This means deliberately blocking out NGO involvement and other organisations that look to protect the interests of local people.
 Furthermore when foreign projects are completed on African soil, migrant workers are returned home leaving local people with shoddy projects that are difficult to repair as they are unfamiliar with foreign techniques and technology.
 Africa’s dependence on China also means that African governments and companies will continue to accept corrupt deals, slowly increasing its control and expanding its power.

 Irrespective of these tensions, both Africans and Chinese recognise each other’s economic and political power, particularly from a government point of view.
 The relationship between Africans and Chinese is one to certainly keep an eye on, particularly when considering our fit in the world and how to create robust relationships that empower the people instead of keeping governments corrupt.

 “China’s Second Continent” is recommended for the purposes of the Diplomatic Planner.
 The Diplomatic Planner is a 12-month career development for diplomacy and internationals for professionals looking to explore or grow their expertise in the field.
 Both books are available for purchase via Amazon.
-For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Diplomatic Academy via: www.grassrootdiplomat.org/register
+For further recommendations, insights, case studies and practicable worksheets, please join the Grassroot Diplomat Online Academy via: www.grassrootdiplomat.org/register